 Island hopping is a must for any visit to Greece!
 There are over 6,000 islands to choose from, many within reach from Athens by plane or ferry.

 Santorini: One of most the romantic and picturesque islands of them all!
 Whether you are enjoying a glass of locally-produced wine at one of the many wineries that cover the island, watching the sunset amongst the blue domes of Oia or relaxing on the black sand beaches.
 Santorini is guaranteed to take your breath away.

 Mykonos: Mykonos is known for its nightlife!
-Not only can you party on the beach club until the wee hours of the morning, but you can also enjoy a relaxed cocktail overlooking the water in ‘little venice’.
+Not only can you party at the beach until the wee hours of the morning, but you can also enjoy a relaxed cocktail overlooking the water in ‘little Venice’.
 There is so much more to this famous island and loads to do during the daylight hours.
 You could get lost in the whitewash streets lined with boutique shops, enjoy delicious seafood at one of the many tavernas on the waterfront, or take a boat trip around the island to enjoy some of the infamous beaches of Mykonos.

 Saronic Islands: If you have some extra time in Athens and are looking for a quick island getaway – go no further than the Saronic islands.
-From the traditional streets of Hydra, to the crystal blue waters of Aegina, these islands are only 45 min -1.5 hours from Athens and easily accessible for a day trip or quick overnight trip.
-More traditional in aesthetics and less frequented by tourists they give you a greater insight to traditional life on the Greek islands.
+From the traditional streets of Hydra to the crystal blue waters of Aegina, these islands are only 45 min -1.5 hours from Athens and easily accessible for a day trip or quick overnight trip.
+More traditional in aesthetics and less frequented by tourists, they give you a greater insight into traditional life on the Greek islands.

 Join an Expat Explore tour to Greece and see first-hand why Emma keeps coming back!